 What is a bond all about?
 Can it only be between family members or friends?
-Does it depend on the time we spend with someone, or the quality of our relationship with them?
+Or does it depend on the time we spend with someone or the quality of our relationship with them?
 Most health professionals from doctors to nurses are taught to be a little distant from the people they care for.
-It is said this allows them to be objective in crises.
+It is said that this allows them to be objective in crises.
 Not a caregiver though.
 Whether they are family or professionals, caregivers can only succeed in their roles and in making the care recipient comfortable by forming a deep bond of understanding and by making an emotional investment.

-Seeking professional home care
+Seeking professional home-care service

 Significance of a professional home-care giver

 While rigidity and a sense of routine sets in with age, debilitating chronic illnesses like diabetes and Parkinson’s make it difficult to adjust to sudden changes and new people.
 For a bedridden person requiring intimate care, this can be doubly arduous.
 This is where a professional caregiver’s empathy in forming a bond with his or her charge comes in.
 We asked Neela to tell us about how her mother and she both have grown accustomed to their Life Circle caregiver Premika Ekka.
 Here is what Neela had to say about her.